olliebrownlow/fill-the-canvas/README.md

 ### Getting started

-Clone the repo, navigate to the root directory and run `bundle install` to get started.
+Clone the repo, navigate to the root directory and run `bundle install`.

 To use the program run `ruby bin/run.rb`.